timothyb0912/blog/_posts/2022-12-25-Preparate.md

 ## Needs

-> I used to pray for times like this, to rhyme like this
+> I used to pray for times like this, to rhyme like this.
-> So I had to grind like that to shine like this  [...]
+> So I had to grind like that to shine like this . [...]
-> Seen my dreams unfold, nightmares come true
+> Seen my dreams unfold, nightmares come true,
-> It was time to marry the game and I said, "Yeah, I do"
+> it was time to marry the game and I said, "Yeah, I do."
-> If you want it, you gotta see it with a clear-eyed view
+> If you want it, you gotta see it with a clear-eyed view.
 > ---Meek Mill,
 > [Dreams and Nightmares](https://www.youtube.com/watch?v=S8gfqs1-NuE)